 The U.S.-Central America Free Trade Agreement (CAFTA-DR) entered into force in 2006.
 It eliminates most tariffs and other barriers for U.S. goods destined for the Central American market, provides protection for U.S. investments and intellectual property, and creates more transparent rules and procedures for conducting business.
 CAFTA also aims to eliminate intra-Central American tariffs and facilitate increased regional trade, benefiting U.S. companies manufacturing in Honduras.
 With CAFTA implemented, about 80% of U.S. goods now enter the region duty-free, with tariffs on the remaining 20% to be phased out by 2016.

-Leading U.S. exports in 2011 included petroleum products, textile and fabrics, cotton yarn, electrical equipment, chemicals, manmade staple fibers, computer and electronic products, machinery, food products and cereals (corn, wheat, rice).
-Nearly all textile and apparel goods that meet CAFTA-DR’s rules of origin became duty-free and quota-free immediately, thus promoting new opportunities for U.S. fiber, yarn, fabric, and apparel manufacturers.
-Honduras is the seventh largest exporter of apparel and textile products by volume to the U.S. market behind countries such as Mexico and China, and first among Central American and Caribbean countries.
+Leading U.S. exports include petroleum products, textile and fabrics, cotton yarn, electrical equipment, chemicals, manmade staple fibers, computer and electronic products, machinery, food products and cereals (corn, wheat, rice).
+Nearly all textile and apparel goods that meet CAFTA-DR’s rules of origin became duty-free and quota-free immediately, offering opportunities for U.S. fiber, yarn, fabric, and apparel manufacturers.

-According to the U.S. Department of Commerce/Bureau of Economic Analysis, the stock of U.S. investment in Honduras was $930 million in 2011, compared to $999 million in 2010.
-This was concentrated largely in the transport, warehousing and communication sector; followed by the manufacturing and maquila sectors.
+According to the U.S. Department of Commerce/Bureau of Economic Analysis, the stock of U.S. investment in Honduras was $881 million in 2012, compared to $821 million in 2011.
+This was concentrated largely in the manufacturing (maquila) and wholesale trade sectors.

 Honduras' Membership in International Organizations